-Based on the existing EIM framework, ISO proposes the following seven stakeholder sectors, and descriptions of each sector be used for nominating individuals to serve on the EIM Transitional Committee:
+Based on the existing EIM framework, ISO proposes the following seven stakeholder sectors, which will be used for nominating and ranking individuals to serve on the EIM Transitional Committee:

-- Investor owned utilities: Investor owned utilities are corporations that provide electric service to retail customers and are owned by private shareholders who are distinct from the ratepayers served by the entity.
-Entities that meet these criteria that provide wholesale generation or transmission services, in addition to retail service, may participate in this sector.
-Entities that do not provide retail electric service to end users may not participate in this sector. - Publicly owned utilities: Publicly owned utilities are governmental entities (such as municipal utilities or utilities controlled or operated by a local, state, or federal governmental entity) that provide electric service to retail customers and other ratepayer-owned entities (such as rural electric cooperatives and irrigation districts) that provide electric service to retail customers.
-Entities that meet these criteria that provide wholesale generation or transmission services, in addition to retail service, may participate in this sector.
-Entities that do not provide retail electric service to end users may not participate in this sector. - Generators and marketers: Generators and marketers are entities that engage in the wholesale purchase or sale of electric energy or capacity.
-Entities may participate in this sector without regard to the fuel source of the underlying generation. - Alternative energy providers: Alternative energy providers are entities that engage in the wholesale purchase or sale of electric energy or capacity using non-traditional fuel sources such as solar, wind, geothermal, or energy storage. - EIM participants: EIM participants are EIM Entities (as defined in the CAISO's September 23, 2013 EIM Draft Final Proposal) as well as any entity that provides wholesale generation, transmission service or retail electric service within the Balancing Authority of an EIM Entity. - Governmental agencies: Governmental agencies are federal, state, or local governmental entities or units that are involved in the regulation, oversight, or establishment of policy with regard to electric service but who do not provide electric service.
+- o Investor owned utilities: Investor owned utilities are corporations that provide electric service to retail customers and are owned by private shareholders who are distinct from the ratepayers served by the entity.
+All such entities may participate in this sector.
+Entities that meet these criteria and that provide wholesale generation or transmission services, in addition to retail service, may also participate in this sector.
+Entities that do not provide retail electric service to end users may not participate in this sector. - o Publicly owned utilities: Publicly owned utilities are governmental entities (such as municipal utilities or utilities controlled or operated by a local, state, or federal governmental entity) that provide electric service to retail customers and other ratepayer-owned entities (such as rural electric cooperatives and irrigation districts) that provide electric service to retail customers.
+All such entities may participate in this sector.
+Entities that meet these criteria and that provide wholesale generation or transmission services, in addition to retail service, may also participate in this sector.
+Entities that do not provide retail electric service to end users may not participate in this sector. - o Generators and marketers: Generators and marketers are entities that engage in the wholesale purchase or sale of electric energy or capacity.
+Entities may participate in this sector without regard to the fuel source of the underlying generation. - o Alternative energy providers: Alternative energy providers are entities that engage in the wholesale purchase or sale of electric energy or capacity using non-traditional fuel sources such as solar, wind, geothermal, or energy storage. - o EIM participants: EIM participants are EIM Entities (as defined in the CAISO's September 23, 2013 EIM Draft Final Proposal) as well as any entity that provides

-• Public interest entities: Public interest entities are formally established, nonprofit groups that engage in policy development or advocacy on issues that include or relate to electricity.
+- wholesale generation, transmission service or retail electric service within the Balancing Authority of an EIM Entity. - o Governmental agencies: Governmental agencies are federal, state, or local governmental entities or units that are involved in the regulation, oversight, or establishment of policy with regard to electric service but who do not provide electric service. - O Public interest entities: Public interest entities are formally established, non-profit groups that engage in policy development or advocacy on issues that include or relate to electricity.
 To qualify for this category, an entity must be an ongoing group that was not established on an ad hoc basis specifically for purposes of participating in the sector nomination and ranking process.